syncfusion-content/ej2-data-manager-docs/ej2-javascript/data/dataManager-persistence.md

 Step 2: This demo allows you to select Grid items by clicking checkboxes and adding them to your cart using the "Add" button in the toolbar.
 Additionally, you can sort the products from high price to low price by clicking the "Price Low-High" and "Price High-Low" buttons.
 Furthermore, you can view the added products from the wishlist by clicking the wishlist icon.
 All this information is persisted and stored by the DataManager based on the user ID.

 You also can filter the product items using the product category filter.
-However, this category filter is not persisted in the DataManager due to setting onFilter in the ignorePersistence of the Datamanager.
-Refer to the code example for implementation details.
+However, this category filter is also not persisted.

 The Chart component allows you to see the product reviews.